Technical offboarding of your employees

 Below you will find the most important points that belong on your IT checklist.

-Important: Make it clear that no business data may be deleted until the company has given its consent.
+Important: Make it clear that no business data may be deleted without the company's consent.

-Remove all of the employee's authorizations.
-This includes, in particular, the email account as well as access to tools and applications.
-The first point of contact is the SSO provider or IdP (identity provider).
-In many cases, this is the single source of truth and the majority of access is via a Google or Microsoft account.
-Users can be easily activated or deactivated via G-Suite or Azure Active Directory.
+Remove all permissions of the employee.
+This includes in particular the e-mail account as well as access to tools and applications.
+The first point of contact is the SSO provider or IdP (Identity Provider).
+In many cases, this is the single source of truth and a large proportion of access is via a Google or Microsoft account.
+User can be easily activated or deactivated via G-Suite or Azure Active Directory.

-Tip: When creating email addresses, make sure that they are as unique as possible (not: [email protected]).
-This will prevent them from being reused at a later date and new employees from wrongly gaining access to unintended areas.
+Tip: When creating email addresses, make sure they are as unique as possible (e.g., not [email protected]).
+This prevents them from being reused later and new employees from mistakenly gaining access to unintended areas.

 Delete tool accounts

 You should also delete the user's accounts in the respective tool.
-Even if the access was made via SSO, the tool providers do not know that the address no longer exists and consequently data is still stored by third-party providers.
+Even if access was via SSO, the tool providers do not know that the address no longer exists, and consequently, data remains with third-party providers.

 Adjust shared access

-Even if it is not good practice, it sometimes happens that several employees share an access.
-In such cases, adjust the sharing and remove the user in question.
+Even though it's not a good practice, sometimes multiple employees share one account.
+Adjust the permissions in such cases and remove the user in question.

 Prevent remote access

 Especially in times of remote work, employees often have access to company data via VPN connections or remote access.
-Make sure that all such access is revoked to protect your data from unauthorized access.
+Make sure that all these accesses are also revoked to protect your data from unauthorized access.

-3. set up forwarding or an out-of-office note
+3. Set up forwarding or an out-of-office message

 As part of the offboarding concept, it should be defined for how long email addresses should remain accessible to external parties after the employee has left.
 A period of between 1-3 months is normally recommended.